bhardwajkaran054/MongoClient/README.md

 ```
 In this class, most of the methods print menu driven options, here two methods are different
 1. **JsonImporter()** - take json file directory as an input and convert the json file to string and return, and
-1. **FilterConnectionString()** - filter the input string and check it whether it is local string or MongoDB Compass connection string, and then filter the string and convert it into C# connection string
+1. **FilterConnectionString()** - filter the input string and check it whether it is localhost connection string or MongoDB Compass connection string, and then filter the string and convert it into C# connection string

 ---